-Although the film is marketed as a horror film, many of the scary sequences contain very comic and tongue-in-cheek elements, such as the nose bleed scene.
-These parts of the film are similar to Raimi's earlier film The Evil Dead II (1987), which also contains very comical horror scenes.
+It is a horror film, but many of the scary sequences contain outlandishly over-the-top elements, which some viewers will find comical.
+One example is the nose bleed scene.
+These parts of the film are similar to Raimi's earlier film The Evil Dead II (1987), which also contains over-the-top horror scenes.
 Several film critics have given the film positive reviews, calling it both terrifying and hilarious.

 In Greek mythology, Lamia was a Libyan queen who was seduced by Zeus and who bore him several children.
 In a fit of jealousy, Zeus's wife Hera killed all of Lamia's children.
 Lamia is usually depicted as a beautiful woman from the waist up but as a snake from the waist down.
 In her grief over the loss of her children, Lamia took to eating the children of other women and to captivating men in order to suck their blood.
 The uncapitalized form, lamia (plural lamiae), is often used generally to refer to demons, usually women, who kill human babies and drink men's blood.
 Alternately, they are sometimes described as vampires or succubi.
 Lamia was the subject of a narrative poem written by English poet John Keats in 1819, the text of which can be read online here.